 Sharing Protected Health Information

-Permitted uses and disclosures of PHI are possible for a number of different purposes within the healthcare sector.
+There are permitted uses and disclosures of PHI for different purposes within the healthcare sector.
 All employees of an organization that acts as a covered entity or business associate must be aware of these guidelines.
 It is always permitted to use and disclose PHI for treatment, payment and health care operations.
 If the reason for disclosing the PHI is not for one of these purposes an authorization must be obtained.
 By following these guidelines, an organization may stay in compliance with HIPAA’s rules and be able to share protected health information.

 Sharing with Health Care Providers

 Keep in mind that HIPAA was written to not only protect PHI but to assist treatment providers in caring for the patient without requiring patient authorization in order to share their PHI.
 For example, it is permissible to share protected health information with health care providers who will treat the patient in their office or after hospital discharge.
 The sharing may be electronically and must be in a manner that is compliant with the Security Rule.

 We now see the need to share data with health care providers for purposes of care coordination.
 This has expanded the “permitted uses and disclosures of PHI.”
 This activity didn’t exist when HIPAA was written and is now required by CMS and is part of a treatment plan.
 A health care provider may disclose PHI to another for this treatment purposes without patient authorization.
 This information must be shared with all employees of the organization.